 First and foremost, program evaluations are conducted on a continual basis as a key measure of performance.
 In Extension, surveys were conducted to assess identified program priorities and to evaluate the impact of the services and/or programs.
-The agents/researchers develop evaluations, surveys and questionnaires that were tailored to the targeted audiences.
+The agents/researchers develop evaluations, surveys and questionnaires that were tailored to the targeted audiences and programs.
 A sign-in sheet or a personal data collection form is utilized for each program/activity.
 In Research, the key measures for collecting data/information are through qualitative as well as quantitative means.
 Data is collected through interviews (face-to-face, telephone, mail, etc.), laboratory experiments, second-hand data, etc. based on the research conducted and analyzed.
+Key measures are kept current with organizational service needs and directions by catering to the target audiences with which the agents are working (youth and/or adults).
+The surveys or data collection instruments are, also, age specific for the population with which the agents are working.
+Several programs offer standardized pre-test and post-test.

 Key comparative data and information to support operational and strategic decision making and innovation is selected and used through secondary data (e.g., Census data to identify tracts of potential clientele to be served by the Extension agents and Geographic Information System (GIS) to illustrate where the small farm tracts are located).
-The management of accumulated organizational knowledge that is collected is secured by the division Information Technology component.
+The management of accumulated organizational knowledge that is collected is secured by the division's Information Technology component.
 The data is stored on a dedicated server with tape back-up which is password protected.
-It is distributed and/or transferred through the assistant administrator for Extension and then to the sectional leaders (county supervisors), who in turn share the information with agents.
+It is distributed and/or transferred through the assistant administrators for Research and Extension and then to the sectional leaders (county supervisors), who in turn share the information with agents.